chrom3/kodi_notification/README.md

-# kodi notification for Home Assistant
+#Kodi notification for Home Assistant

 Place the `kodi.py` file into your `/custom_components/notify/` folder